Alaska Thunderfuck: 2018–2020: Race Chaser, Vagina, and pageant

-2021–present: Red 4 Filth and memoir
+2021–2025: Red 4 Filth and Drag The Musical

 Alaska's first comedy special, The Alaska Thunderfuck Extra Special Comedy Special, aired on OutTV in Canada in 2021.
-She is one of the most followed queens from Drag Race, and has accumulated over 1.8 million Instagram followers as of October 2021.

 She released her memoir, My Name's Yours, What's Alaska?: A Memoir on November 9, 2021.

+In May 2022, Alaska released a concept album for Drag: The Musical, which she co-wrote with Tomas Costanza and Ash Gordon.
+A staged version ran from September to October at the Bourbon Room in Los Angeles, starring Alaska as the character Kitty.
+Alaska reprised the role when the show debuted Off-Broadway in October 2024, with the role of Kitty eventually taken over by fellow drag queen Jimbo before the show ended its run on April 27, 2025.

+Alaska released her fourth studio album, Red 4 Filth, on September 23, 2022.
+Written during COVID-19 lockdowns, the album was inspired by the music of the 1990s and 2000s, with Alaska citing Aqua, Toni Braxton, Britney Spears and Weezer as specific influences.
+The album includes appearances by Stephanie's Child and Ts Madison, as well as a cover of Ace of Base's "All That She Wants".

 In June 2023, Alaska took up the role of Princess in the Dungeons & Dragons themed show Dungeons and Drag Queens, which was also the 18th season of the actual play anthology series Dimension 20 on Dropout.
 In 2025, she reprised the role in the show's second season.

+2025 - Current: Oh, Mary!
+National Tour and The Brunette Album

+Beginning September 19, Alaska will star as Mary Todd Lincoln in the National Tour of Cole Escola's acclaimed Broadway hit "Oh, Mary!", running through January 17, 2027.

+Alaska released her fifth studio album, The Brunette Album, on September 11, 2026.